Advantaged/ZRAM/README.md

 * Now, if you open the files inside `/boot/efi/loader/entries/` you can see inside, of there stored files, all entries are modified exactly as above descrived.

 ### 5. Configure ZRAM provisionally
-See also [zram module](https://docs.kernel.org/admin-guide/blockdev/zram.html) and differences between [ZSTD & LZ4](https://engineering.fb.com/2016/08/31/core-infra/smaller-and-faster-data-compression-with-zstandard/).
+See also [zram module](https://docs.kernel.org/admin-guide/blockdev/zram.html) and differences between [ZSTD & LZ4](https://engineering.fb.com/2016/08/31/core-infra/smaller-and-faster-data-compression-with-zstandard/), anyway, even linux on ZFS use `zstd` instead of `lz4` & we do it too.

 1. Basic adjustments:

 ```
 modprobe zram

-zramctl /dev/zram0 --algorithm lz4 --size 128GiB
+zramctl /dev/zram0 --algorithm zstd --size 128GiB

 mkswap -U clear /dev/zram0

 swapon --priority 100 /dev/zram0
 ```

-* **Note:** you can use also `zstd` as compression algorithm instead of `lz4`, i prefer LZ4 ( `lz4` ) because is much faster, anyway it's depend of your used file-system on which one reside Linux.
-If you use `ext4` or `zfs` than you can use `lz4`, if you use `btrfs` than is (maybe) recommended the use of `zstd`.
+* **Note:** you can use also `lz4` as compression algorithm instead of `zstd`, i prefer LZ4 ( `lz4` ) because is much faster, anyway it's depend of your used file-system on which one reside Linux.
+If you use `ext4` or `zfs` than you can use `lz4` and/or `zstd`, if you use `btrfs` than is (maybe) recommended the use of `zstd`.

 2. To disable it again, either reboot or run: